arafatomer66/Node-Server-with-docker/commads.md

 #List of images
  docker image ls

 #give image a name before creating container for a port
  docker run -p 3000:3000 -d --name node-app node-app-image

 #For creating an image
  docker build .

 #list of created and opened containers (-a for show all)
  docker ps -a

 #remove container
-docker rm node-app
+ docker rm node-app -fv

 #log in to docker container
  docker exec -it node-app bash   // exit to exit

 printenv --> for env logs